 Wisconsin State Park System Straight Lake State Park

 Park Development: Development of Straight Lake State Park has started.
 When complete, there will be 10 walk-in campsites, vault toilets, picnic areas, an accessible fishing platform on Rainbow Lake, a shelter, and a hike-in/cart-in boat launch.
 The area where construction is occurring is closed to public use to ensure public safety and to ensure that construction stays on schedule.
-Because of this, access to the park will be limited to to the parking lot on 280th Ave.
+People looking to visit the park during development can access the park at the new lot off 120th St. and 270th Ave.

 - The park is open year-round from 6 a.m. to 11 p.m.